mariano-tp/academic-impact/README.md

 - Artificial Intelligence & Law
 - Digital Evidence
 - Cloud-native Systems
-- Operational Resilience (DORA)
 - DevOps & Compliance in Financial Services

----

-## Notes
-This repository does not reproduce copyrighted works in full.
-Only excerpts (cover, index, citation pages) are provided as **evidence of citation** and academic reference.
 ---

 ## Notes